Philosophy 115: Seminar on Philosophical Methods

 Please familiarize yourself with the

-University's policies on academic honesty; you will be held to
+University's policies on academic integrity; you will be held to

 ||Weeks 1-4||Goodman, ch.
 I-IV|